k3karthic/ansible__ubuntu-basic/README.md

 The file `roles/swap/vars/main.yml` contains the following variables that you can change,
 1. *swap_file_path*: File path for the swapfile.
 (Default: /swapfile.swap)
-2. *swap_swappiness*: Kernel parameter to change how often it will use swap.
+2. *swap_swappiness*: Kernel parameter to change how frequently it will use swap.
 (Default: 60)

 ### Deployment